Soft-Sprint-Studios/Tectonic-Engine/README.md

 - Percentage-Closer Filtering (PCF): Implemented for soft shadow edges.

-- Global Illumination via Lightmapping, the engine supports staticly baked lightmaps, including directional lightmaps for realistic specular and normal mapping
+- Global Illumination via Lightmapping and vertex lightmaps, the engine supports staticly baked lightmaps, including directional lightmaps for realistic specular and normal mapping for brushes, along with vertex lightmaps for models

 - High-Dynamic Range (HDR) Lighting: The entire lighting pipeline operates in HDR.